 So, you're a coach!
-Here's what we need from you:
+Here's what we need from you

-Teach these kids to love the game!
+- Teach these kids to love the game!

-Engage, encourage, and enjoy!
+- Engage, encourage and enjoy!

-- Be prepared, positive, professional and passionate! - If you are having fun, they will too!
+- Be prepared, positive, professional and passionate!

+- If you are having fun, they will too!

-Yes, it is that simple
+- Yes, it's that simple!

-Tips to make your coaching career a success:
+Tips to make your coaching career a success

 - Never be on time!
-Always be early.
+Always be early!

-- Be organized and share responsibilities with assistants.
-Delegate duties, working as a team is key.
+- Be organized and share responsibilities with another coach.
+Delegate duties, your assistants are key!

 - Plan your sessions ahead of time.
-Use the session format guide to ensure consistent, purposeful practices each time.
+Use the session format in this guide to ensure a consistent, purposeful, practice each and every time.

-- Quickly get the players active.
+- Ouickly get the player's active.

-- One the part!
-Be a great role model.
+- ☼ LOOK THE PART!
+BE A GREAT ROLE MODEL!

-Objectives as a U4/5 Coach
+Objectives as a U6 coach

-- Provide a positive and fun introduction to soccer. - Getting comfortable with the ball and moving around with it. - Development of ABC's and fundamental movement skills. - Introduction to game intelligence and basic game play. - Create a positive team environment where everyone can feel success.
+- Fun is the primary objective! - Getting comfortable with the ball and running with it. - Development of ABC's and Fundamental movement skills. - Develop 1v1 playing abilities. - Introduction to game intelligence in 2v1 game formats and basic game play 2v2. - © Create positive environment where success can be achieved.